ulka29/AI-Powered-Mental-Health-Risk-Detection/README.md

-# Depression_Detection

-# Mental Wellness Project
+# Mental Health Risk Detection

 ## Objective
-This project aims to classify social media posts as **suicidal or non-suicidal** to detect individuals struggling with mental health issues and provide timely intervention.
+This project aims to classify texts as **suicidal or non-suicidal** to detect individuals struggling with mental health issues and provide timely intervention.

 ---